MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/get-started/windows-time-service/Windows-Time-Service-Tools-and-Settings.md

 Also, on older computers that run Windows XP or earlier, the command Net time \/querysntp displays the name of a Network Time Protocol \(NTP\) server with which a computer is configured to synchronize, but that NTP server is used only when the computer’s time client is configured as NTP or AllSync.
 That command has since been deprecated.

 Most domain member computers have a time client type of NT5DS, which means that they synchronize time from the domain hierarchy.
 The only typical exception to this is the domain controller that functions as the primary domain controller \(PDC\) emulator operations master of the forest root domain, which is usually configured to synchronize time with an external time source.
-To view the time client configuration of a computer, run the W32tm \/query \/configuration command from an elevated Command Prompt in starting in [!INCLUDE[2nd_WindowsServLonghorn](includes/2nd_WindowsServLonghorn_md.md)], and [!INCLUDE[firstref_vista](includes/firstref_vista_md.md)], and read the **Type** line in the command output.
+To view the time client configuration of a computer, run the W32tm \/query \/configuration command from an elevated Command Prompt in starting in Windows Server 2008, and Windows Vista®, and read the **Type** line in the command output.
 For more information, see [How Windows Time Service Works](http://go.microsoft.com/fwlink/?LinkId=117753) \(http:\/\/go.microsoft.com\/fwlink\/?LinkId\=117753\).
 You can run the command **reg query HKLM\\SYSTEM\\CurrentControlSet\\Services\\W32Time\\Parameters** and read the value of **NtpServer** in the command output.

 > [!IMPORTANT]
 > The W32Time service is not a full\-featured NTP solution that meets time\-sensitive application needs and is not supported by Microsoft as such.
 For more information, see Microsoft Knowledge Base article 939322, [Support boundary to configure the Windows Time service for high\-accuracy environments](http://go.microsoft.com/fwlink/?LinkID=179459) \(http:\/\/go.microsoft.com\/fwlink\/?LinkID\=179459\).